No Country for Old Men: Musical score and sound

 Dennis Lim of The New York Times stressed that "there is virtually no music on the soundtrack of this tense, methodical thriller.
 Long passages are entirely wordless.
 In some of the most gripping sequences what you hear mostly is a suffocating silence."
 Skip Lievsay, the film's sound editor called this approach "quite a remarkable experiment," and added that "suspense thrillers in Hollywood are traditionally done almost entirely with music.
 The idea here was to remove the safety net that lets the audience feel like they know what's going to happen.
 I think it makes the movie much more suspenseful.
 You're not guided by the score and so you lose that comfort zone."

-James Roman observes the effect of sound in the scene where Chigurh pulls in for gas at the Texaco rest stop. "[The] scene evokes an eerie portrayal of innocence confronting evil," he says, "with the subtle images richly nuanced by sound.
+James Roman observes the effect of sound in the scene where Chigurh pulls in for gas at a Texaco station. "[The] scene evokes an eerie portrayal of innocence confronting evil," he says, "with the subtle images richly nuanced by sound.
 As the scene opens in a long shot, the screen is filled with the remote location of the rest stop with the sound of the Texaco sign mildly squeaking in a light breeze.
 The sound and image of a crinkled cashew wrapper tossed on the counter adds to the tension as the paper twists and turns.
 The intimacy and potential horror that it suggests is never elevated to a level of kitschy drama as the tension rises from the mere sense of quiet and doom that prevails."

 Jeffrey Overstreet adds that "the scenes in which Chigurh stalks Moss are as suspenseful as anything the Coens have ever staged.
 And that has as much to do with what we hear as what we see.
 No Country for Old Men lacks a traditional soundtrack, but don't say it doesn't have music.
 The blip-blip-blip of a transponder becomes as frightening as the famous theme from Jaws.
 The sound of footsteps on the hardwood floors of a hotel hallway are as ominous as the drums of war.
 When the leather of a briefcase squeaks against the metal of a ventilation shaft, you'll cringe, and the distant echo of a telephone ringing in a hotel lobby will jangle your nerves."